larsks/blog.oddbit.com-posts/2015-01-17-running-novalibvirt-and-novadocker-on-the-same-host.md

 [libvirt]: http://www.libvirt.org/
 [nova-docker]: https://github.com/stackforge/nova-docker

+---

+**NB** As pointed out by *gustavo* in the comments, running two `neutron-openvswitch-agents` on the same host -- as suggested in this article -- is going to lead to nothing but sadness and doom.
+So kids, don't try this at home.
+I'm leaving the article here because I think it still has some interesting bits.

+---

 I guess the simplest solution would be to spin up a vm on which to run `nova-docker`, but why use a simple solution when there are things to be learned?
 I wanted to know if it were possible (and if so, how) to